spartan782/ELK-stack-deployment-py/README.md

 ###Known Bugs

-Does not successfully account for hyperthreading.
+~~Does not successfully account for hyperthreading.~~ Kakfa topic does not create properly
-Latancy creates issues with installation. --this is currently being delt with temporarily with sleep commands
+~~Kafka producer.properties file being generated incorrectly~~ ~~Kafka zookeeper.properties file being generated incorrectly~~ Latancy creates issues with installation. --this is currently being delt with temporarily with sleep commands